Discover our local Gay Rome Guide and insiders’ recommendations, for best gay bars, clubs, restaurants, museums, monuments, shopping …

 Rome is as dream come true for fashion lovers, with all the Italian luxury brands present on Via del Corso, the main shopping street of the Capital.

 Nowadays, far from being a museum city, Rome, it is a metropolis of 5 million inhabitants, and the vibrant heart of Italy, and gay life is extremely developed.

 Via San Giovanni Laterano, just behind the Colosseum, is the epicenter of the LGBT life.

 It is a perfect place for an Aperitivo or ice cream before a night of.

 In summer, you can take a train to go to the coast.
 The seaside is just 30 minutes from the city center.

 Ostia Antica, the antique harbor, offers beautiful ruins of the Roman Empire, with much fewer tourists than the Forum.

 Close to Ostia, you can reach nearby gay beaches.
 Capocotta is a gay beach where you can spend a full day sunbathing.

-Finally, Rome is a strategical position to visit in Italy, as it is only a few hours trip with speed trains to get to fascinating and gay-friendly Italians cities such as Milan, Florence, Bologna or Naples.
+Finally, Rome is strategically positioned when visiting Italy, from North to South, as it is only a few hours drive by car or train to make your way to fascinating and gay-friendly cities such as Florence, Turin, Venice, Padoa, Naples or Bologna.